rebeccapeltz/node-project/travis.md

 should be 1.8.2

 #### create a travis config 'travis.yml'
-use the .travis.yml (should no be git ignored) -  you can modify but be care to keep The "addons" sections is needed for mongo.
+use the .travis.yml (should no be git ignored) -  you can modify but be careful to keep format The "addons" sections is needed for mongo.
 There is an addon for bcrypt.
 See the 'travis.yml.bak' file for this addon.

 ```